savelee/leeboonstra-new/source/_drafts/prompt_engineering_guide5.md

 If you're dealing with complex JSON objects, consider giving the prompt a JSON schema to work with.
 This helps the AI understand the expected structure and format of the output so you get consistent and reliable results.
 Have a look at the next example:

 {% gist 1a895577d179b23fae1eb5428ee1fe34 %}

+TIP: You might notice the ```json syntax used in the examples.
+Using this notation can make it easier later on to extract the JSON parts out of the response message, which can be handy for chaining an output into another prompt input.
+Note that there is no guarantee that the model won't add additional text before or after the JSON message.
+At least, this way, your JSON response won't break.

 ## Chain of Thought (COT) Prompting
 Chain of Thought (CoT) prompting is a great way to make LLMs better at reasoning.
 It's like teaching the model to think step-by-step instead of just jumping to a conclusion.
 You can combine it with few-shot prompting to get better results on more complex tasks that require reasoning before responding as it's a challenge with a zero-shot chain of thought.